 Just lay a lump of paraffin wax on the top of the hot jelly, letting it melt and spread over it.
 If preferred, the paraffin can be melted and poured over after the jelly is cold.

-To prevent burning saucepan when boiling milk, sprinkle bottom of the pan with granulated sugar.
+To prevent burning saucepan when boiling milk, sprinkle bottom of the pan with a little granulated sugar.
 Let it get hot, then pour in the milk.
 It also keeps milk from boiling over.

 A pinch of baking soda added to any boiled syrup will keep it from crystallizing.